Want help with the Official Receiver? Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

 The information given on this page relates to the Official Receiver in England, Wales & Northern Ireland.
 The process in Scotland is different.

-Interview with the Official Receiver
+What does the Official Receiver do?

-What happens at the Official Receiver Interview?
+What to expect at your Interview with the Official Receiver

 If your property is in negative equity and you want to buy back your beneficial interest you must expect to pay the official receiver £1000 plus the solicitor’s fees.
 If it is in positive equity you will have to pay the value of your share of the equity plus solicitor’s fees.